 In this blog, we are going to look at the fundamentals of lighting before exploring the types of lighting needed for the main rooms in the house.
-Ending the blog with an interview from Siobhan Hayles, an interior designer based in Devon, chatting all things interior, what to expect in 2019 and the difficulties of lighting.
+Ending the blog with an interview from Siobhan Hayles, an interior designer based in Devon, chatting all things interior, what to expect this year and the difficulties of lighting.

 What Are The Three Main Types Of Lighting?